PavelKisliak/BitSerializer/README.md

 ___

-### Design goals:
-- Make a thin wrapper around existing libraries for have one common serialization interface.
-- Make it easy to serialize for all built-in C++ and STD types.
-- Follow ISO data exchange standards for easy integration with other systems.
-- Good test coverage for keep stability of project.
-- Cross-platform (Windows, Linux, MacOS).

 ### Main features:
-- One common interface for different kind of formats (currently supported JSON, XML, YAML, CSV and MsgPack\*).
+- One common interface for various types of text and binary formats.
 - Modular architecture, no need to install all archives.
-- Simple syntax which is similar to serialization in the Boost library.
+- Functional serialization style similar to the Boost library.
 - Customizable validation of deserialized values with producing an output list of errors.
+- Configurable set of policies to control overflow and type mismatch errors.
 - Support loading named fields in any order with conditions (for version control).
+- Support serialization for the most commonly used STD containers and types including modern `std::u16string` and `std::u32string`.
 - Support serialization for enum types (via declaring names map).
-- Support serialization for the most commonly used STD containers and types including modern `std::u16string` and `std::u32string`.
-- Support serialization to streams and files.
+- Support serialization to memory, streams and files.
 - Encoding to various UTF formats.
 - Useful [string conversion submodule](docs/bitserializer_convert.md) (supports enums, classes, chrono, UTF encoding).

-(\*) MsgPack is not released yet.

 #### Supported formats:
 | BitSerializer sub-module | Format | Encoding | Pretty format | Based on |